eth-educators/eth-docker-docs/website/docs/Support/Exit.md

 ## Teku

 Teku will exit all validators that have been imported to it.
-Run `sudo docker-compose run --rm validator-exit` and follow the prompts.
+Run `docker-compose run --rm validator-exit` and follow the prompts.

 ## Prysm

-To exit, run `sudo docker-compose run --rm validator-exit` and follow the prompts.
+To exit, run `docker-compose run --rm validator-exit` and follow the prompts.

 ## Lighthouse